 Parent & Family Resources

 Welcome Parents and Families!
 The College of Arts & Sciences welcomes you as a partner in the educational success of your student.
 This page is designed to assist you, the parents and family members of a student in the College of Arts & Sciences, in staying informed and involved in your student’s educational career.
 Although the college staff is limited by the Family Educational Rights and Privacy Act (FERPA) in the type of information that can be shared with parents and family members, we recognize that you have an important role to play in the support of your student’s educational career.
 We want to assist you in that role as much as possible!
 For your convenience we have listed several academic and related topics below.
-Additional information can be found at the Office of Campus Activities Parents and Families and in the College of Arts & Sciences Family Handbook.
+Additional information can be found at the Parents and Families website and in the College of Arts & Sciences Family Handbook.

 Family Educational Rights and Privacy Act (FERPA)